logo

 How does Labelbox support data labeling?

-Data labeling projects begin by identifying and instructing human labelers (otherwise known as annotators) to perform labeling tasks.
+Data labeling projects begin by identifying and instructing human labelers (otherwise known as annotators or raters) to perform labeling tasks.
 Annotators must be thoroughly trained on the specifications and guidelines of each annotation project, as every use case, team, and organization will have different requirements.

 High-performance data labeling tools